vicdata4/seed-catalog/README.md

 ### [Storybook](https://seed-catalog.web.app)

 Seed-catalog is a free and open-source `web-components library`.
-It contains CSS-styles and web-standard based templates such as buttons, modals, dropdowns and other interface components.
+It contains CSS-styles and standards-based web templates such as buttons, modals, dropdowns and other interface components.

 ### [Dependencies](package.json)